tyknkd/flashcard-app/README.md

  Create a dynamic flashcard study app which implements a spaced-repetition algorithm to review user-input content

 ### Motivation: ###
- We want to create an easy-to-use app to enable users to study the content they want to study efficiently using spaced-repetition
+ Traditional blocked learning (i.e., "cramming") is inefficient compared to spaced interval learning (Dunlosky et al., 2013; Kornell & Bjork, 2008; Mondria & Mondria-De Vries, 1994), but few flashcard apps incorporate spaced-repetition.
+Therefore, we want to create an easy-to-use app to enable users to study the content they want to study efficiently using spaced-repetition.

 ### Risks to Completion: ###
  * new language/working environment (Need to be more specific/concrete.
 Which languages?
 What working environment?)